dflay/RadiativeCorrections/README.md

 Your system needs to have the following:
 - C++11 or higher
 - CMake version 3.9 or higher
-- GNU Scientific Library installed
+- GNU Scientific Library installed (coming soon)

 # Configuration and Building
 Create a `build` and `install` directory in parallel to the main source directory.
 Then change to